Quantum-Monarch/CodeMuse/README.md

 - **🔍 AST-Powered Analysis** - Deep code understanding through abstract syntax trees
 - **📝 Real-Time Editing** - Review and refine AI-generated comments

+## New Feature: Personalized Style Transfer

+**Adapt comments to your style**:

+The app now learns from your edits and fine-tunes a local model to generate docstrings in your personal writing style.

+**How it works**:

+- Your edits to generated comments are stored locally in a SQLite database.

+- Once enough examples are collected, the system fine-tunes a local model to reflect your style.

+- Embeddings of code are clustered to provide context-aware style adaptation, so comments match the type of code being documented.

+**Fully offline**: No API calls or cloud services are required—your code and style data stay local

 ## 🛠️ Tech Stack

 - **PySide6** - Modern Qt-based GUI framework